WardBeullens/ThesisCode/README.md

 # ThesisCode

-Contains an implementation of Unbalanced Oil and Vinegar, and two new signature schemes based on UOV
+Contains an implementation of the Unbalanced Oil and Vinegar signature scheme and two new signature schemes based on UOV.
+This repository merely serves as a demonstration of the algorithms and is by no means a secure implementation.
+For example, this implementation does not use cryptographically secure randomness and makes no attempt at preventing cache timing attacks.

 ## Structure of the project

 The source code is divided in 4 folders:

-- common/ : Contains code which is used by all 3 algorithms, in particular main.c contains code for running and timing the algorithms
+- common/ : Contains code which is used by all 3 algorithms such as field arithmetic.
+This folder also contains code for running and timing the algorithms in the "main.c" file.
 - UOVClassic/ : Contains code for the implementation of UOV, with Petzold's method of reducing the size of the public key
 - UOVTinF2/ : Contains the implementation for a version of UOV with public and private keys over F_2, but with signatures in an extension field of F_2
 - UOVHash : Contains the implementation for a version of UOV which reduced the public key size by using techniques from hash based crypto